cargo-bins/cargo-binstall/README.md

 If your package already uses this approach, you shouldn't need to set anything.

+### QuickInstall

+[QuickInstall](https://github.com/alsuren/cargo-quickinstall) is an unofficial repository of prebuilt binaries for Crates, and `binstall` has built-in support for it!
+If your crate is built by QuickInstall, it will already work with `binstall`.
+However, binaries as configured above take precedence when they exist.

 ### Examples

 For example, the default configuration (as shown above) for a crate called `radio-sx128x` (version: `v0.14.1-alpha.5` on x86_64 linux) would be interpolated to: